Mini-XML 4.0 Programming Manual

 Discussion

-The node is not changed if it (or its first child) is not a real number node.
+This function sets the value of a real value node.
+The node is not changed if it (or its first child) is not a real value node.

 mxmlSetText